Visiting Le parc national des Ecrins? Don’t miss this gorgeous hike to Lac Noir near the town of La Grave.

 It’s really a tiny little thing, but so lovely against the backdrop of the mountains.

-We set our tent up on the *ahem* correct side of the lake and put ourselves to preparing some dinner.
+We set our tent up and put ourselves to preparing some dinner.

 While eating our traditional baguette and dehydrated tomato soup, we started hearing the sound of bells in the distance.